aifimmunology/IHA-Figure/README.md

 # Immune Health and Dynamic Project
 ![screenshot](Picture1.png)

 This repository contains notebooks and related analyses used for generating figures in our manuscript.
-The code is organized by figure and may change at any time during revisions.
+The code is organized by figure we submitted (differnt from preprint version) and may change at any time during revisions.

 ## License